- When the printer is grabbing multiple sheets, it's often hardware issue to blame.

 - Check the rollers and positioning of paper, and verify that you are using sheets of optimal quality.

 - For some users, clearing the printing queue did the trick.

-We print documents every day, and sometimes your printer pulls too many pages while printing.
-This is usually not a big problem, but it can be quite annoying, so today we’re going to show you how to fix it.
+We print documents daily, and sometimes your printer grabs multiple sheets while printing.
+This is usually not a big problem, but it can be quite annoying, so today, we will show you how to fix it.

 Printer issues can be a problem, and speaking of printing issues, here are some similar issues that users reported:

-- Epson printer pulling multiple sheets – If your printer is pulling multiple sheets, the problem might be dampening foam.
+- Epson printer pulling multiple sheets – If your printer pulls multiple sheets, the problem might be dampening foam.
 To fix the issue, you might have to replace this foam on your own or contact an expert.

 - Printer taking in too much paper – This problem can sometimes occur due to tasks in your printing queue.
 Simply remove other tasks and check if that solves your problem.